PriyaModali/skaffold/docs/content/en/docs/install/_index.md

 The latest **stable** binaries can be found here:

 https://storage.googleapis.com/skaffold/releases/latest/skaffold-linux-amd64

 https://storage.googleapis.com/skaffold/releases/latest/skaffold-linux-arm64

 Simply download the appropriate binary and add it to your `PATH`.
-Or, copy+paste one of the following commands in your terminal:
+Or, run one of the following commands in your terminal:

 ```bash
 # For Linux AMD64